pantajoe/wohnungs-job/README.md

 ## Execution
   * Execute using `bundle exec rake wg:job`
   * Execute `bundle exec rake wg:job[email]` if you want to send emails instead of notifications
+    - For this, execute `cp .env.local .env` and edit your `.env`-File accordingly